What is the currency in Greece?

 Most travellers like to be well prepared for their holiday, and it’s always helpful to have some local currency to hand when you arrive at your destination.

 You’ll get our best rates at Travelex by ordering your euros in advance.
-Choose whether to buy cash, to load up a Travelex Money Card - or both.
-Order online now and your currency will either be posted to your home or you can collect it in your nearest Travelex store.
+Choose whether to buy cash, to load up a Travelex Money Card—or both.
+Order online and choose home delivery or collection from your nearest Travelex store.

 Want to learn more about Greece and what to expect on your trip?
 Take a look at our Greece travel guide.
 And if you’re aiming to keep costs down on your trip, don’t miss our budget travel guide to Greece.